cs1302uga/cs1302-exercises/misc/MacOS.md

 # Setup on MacOS

 The following instructions are designed to help get you up and running with macOS for development in CSCI 1302.
+The majority of the time, you will not be developing directly on your Mac.
+Instead, you will use your Mac to connect to a remote server via a terminal emulator.
+Once connected, the commands that you type and the programs that you run will be executed on the remote server instead of on your local machine.

 ## Open Terminal